Income at Retirement

 Many DC pensions will allow you to defer drawing benefits indefinitely, but some old arrangements have an upper age limit, typically 75.
 Such restrictions can usually be overcome by making a transfer before the age ceiling is reached, although you need to be aware that all death benefits after age 75 are taxable, so the benefit of the tax-free cash lump sum is lost if it has not been taken.
 For some wealthy individuals, the changes to the treatment of pension death benefits since 2014 have meant making a deliberate estate-planning decision to leave their pensions untouched until death.

 The cash decision

-If you decide to draw on your pension rather than leave it untouched, the first aspect to consider is the availability of a tax-free cash lump sum.
-For DB arrangements, the options are typically that you can:
+If you decide to draw on your pension rather than leave it untouched, the first thing to consider is the availability of a tax-free cash lump sum.
+For DB arrangements, the options are typically:

 - draw a full pension, all of which is taxable as income, and take no lump sum; or

 - convert (technically ’commute‘) part of your pension into a tax free lump sum and receive a lower pension income.

 In many public sector schemes, the cash-and-pension combination is automatic and the choice is limited to converting part of the pension to bring the total cash up to the maximum permitted by HMRC.

 If your DB scheme gives you the choice of trading pension income for a lump sum, even though it is tax free, cash may not be the best option.
 The terms on which you will be able to exchange some of your pension for cash are often far from generous and may more than offset the tax exemption.